AdrianAntico/AutoQuant/docs/contracts/shap_analysis_contract.md

 - group/time/reference lenses do not contaminate feature-dependence axes.
 - unordered interaction pairs are deduplicated.
 - interaction heatmap values use the documented statistic.
+- missing or insufficient interaction inputs produce diagnostics instead of failing SHAP generation.
+- effect-curves-only runs do not attempt interaction generation.
 - binary thresholds and predicted classes are consistent or warned.
 - probability/logit/margin scale is explicit.
 - high-cardinality and sparse-lens outputs warn correctly.